denten-books/plain-text/3-format.md

 of mystic and trans-rational [*zaum*] poetic rebellion against static literary forms.
 As literary scholars, they reached for Hegel's concrete universal in the guise of trans-human formulae that have a life of their own.

-The notion of a "format" occupies the conceptual space somewhere between form as intrinsic formula and form as extrinsic shape.
-In what remains a singular article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of (often) canonical texts.
-For Tanselle's purposes, the concept of formatting addresses narrowly something like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
-He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
-In this way we may speak of soap operas as a format for daytime television.
-The format of a journal may be a "broadsheet daily" or a "tabloid."
-Unlike the more narrow term, genre, format identifies both a particular kind and a particular structuring of content.
-The novel is a genre, where the paperback is its common format.
-A paperback implies not only the physical shape of the book, but also a method of manufacturing and distribution, along with the *kind* of content.
-We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
-The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

 Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the